-If you’re thinking of opening a food business, you may need to consult with other Council departments in addition to Environmental Health.
+If you are thinking of opening a food business, you may need to consult with other areas in Council in addition to sorting your food registration needs.
+Planning

 Contact Council’s Duty Planner to ensure that you can set up a food business in your chosen area.
 The zoning of some areas exclude commercial activity and you may need to apply for Resource Consent to operate in some areas.
 The Duty Planner can also tell you if there are any parking or other planning requirements in your area.

-You may require Building Consent if you are building a new premises or making alterations to an existing premises.
-Council’s Consents Team will be able to advise you whether the work you intend to do requires a building consent.
-They will also be able provide advice on public toilet requirements for your premises.
-Depending on the type and volume of food you are preparing, you may also require a grease trap to comply with Council’s Trade Waste Bylaw.
+If you are building a new premises or making alterations to an existing premises, you may require a building consent.
+Council’s Consents Team will be able to offer advice as to whether the work you intend to do requires a building consent.
+They will also be able provide advice on public toilet requirements for your premises; anddepending on the type and volume of food you are preparing, you may also require a grease trap to comply with Council’s Trade Waste Bylaw.

 You can view more information about Building Consents on our Building Consents & Information section.